rohrl/frontprop/README.md

 #### Efficiency

 Furthermore, current training techniques of large models are insanely energy demanding and any efficiency optimisations there would be very welcome.
-Backpropagation not only requires a lot of compute resources, but due to the global gradient propagation they need to be highly centralised, with high bandwidth connections, resulting in very expensive datacenters with mind-blowing energy and cooling requirements.
+Backpropagation not only requires a lot of compute resources, but due to the global gradient propagation they are highly centralised, with high bandwidth connections, resulting in very expensive datacenters with mind-blowing energy and cooling requirements.
+While there is a growing research on decentralised training, it is still in its infancy and difficult to make it work with backpropagation.

 Training techniques that use only local learning, like Frontprop, if proven to work, could facilitate massively distributed and decentralised training, which is much more efficient, cheaper, more sustainable and eco-friendly, and will unlock next level scale of compute